by Texas Homesteader ~

 Oats Purchased In Bulk

 I buy whole oats in the huge 25-lb paper bag from a store that sells in bulk.
 I’ve found it’s often cheaper buying in bulk.
 And I love that it’s sold in a paper bag that just gets shredded and added to my Compost.

-When I get that big bag home I repackage the oats into lidded 5-gallon food-grade buckets and store it in my pantry.
+When I get that big bag home I repackage the oats into lidded 2 to 5-gallon food-grade buckets and store it in my pantry.